UPDATE: Enjoy this project from our former home. We’re giving our current home a total remodel. Click HERE to take a look.

-There’s one item in my kitchen that has always bugged me, but I came up with an easy solution to disguise it.
+There’s one item in my kitchen that has always bugged me, but I came up with an easy solution (that’s also functional) to disguise it.

-Maybe you already guessed that it’s the big black hole side of my refrigerator that stares me in the face every time that I enter my kitchen from the family room.
-(This photo was taken last summer, before I started adding any farmhouse touches to my kitchen.)
+Maybe you already guessed that it’s this big black hole side of my refrigerator that stares me in the face every time that I enter my kitchen from the family room.
+Watching my granddaughter tape pieces of her artwork to it gave me an idea for a way to disguise the big black eyesore.

-I gave a lot of thought to having someone add a stained-to-match piece of wood beside the fridge that would extend from the top of the cabinet down to the floor, but I didn’t think that was a good option in my case.
+I gave a lot of thought to hiring someone to add a stained-to-match piece of wood beside the fridge that would extend from the top of the cabinet down to the floor, but I gave that idea up because I was concerned about how closely we could get it to match the cabinet finish.

 I’ve always wanted a bulletin board in my kitchen, but I don’t have much wall space to hang one on.
 So the side of my fridge seemed like the perfect spot for one.
 And it could pull double duty by minimizing the black hole side of my refrigerator while also serving as a command center of sorts.